 “Here’s a man who has [run] multimillion-dollar businesses, and has juggled many, many issues at the same time,” Illuzzi-Orbon said, according to the New York Daily News.
 "It defies logic to believe that he cannot navigate taking his device with him when he travels outside his home.”

 “The people’s position is none of the bracelet violations were accidental or in any way forgetful on the part of the defendant,” she added.

 Weinstein’s lawyer, Donna Rotunno, maintained that “technical glitches” were largely responsible for Weinstein’s ankle monitor failures, the New York Daily News reported.
-Weinstein first posted bail in May, under an agreement that he would wear the device and stay in New York and Connecticut.

 While Rotunno acknowledged that Weinstein did forget part of the monitor on one trip to Manhattan, she said there were simply not enough cell towers near his house to keep its signal strong.